 Beginning in May 2020, I sought to deepen my knowledge of the silent era by starting the European Silent Cinema Project.
 For the project, I review two European silent films each year starting in 1895 and ending in 1930.
-For a comprehensive list of films and reviews visit the project’s main page here.
+Visit the project’s main page for a comprehensive list of films and reviews.

 Film #1: Mr. Delaware and the Boxing Kangaroo (Das boxende Känguruh)

 Film #2: Jumping the Blanket (Le saut à la couverture)

 The invention of cinema can’t be claimed by any one person or country.
 Cinema as we know it took decades of technological advancements and dozens of inventors, businessmen, and entrepreneurs to fully develop early film technology into a well-oiled, international industry.
 19th-century advancements in film technology such as the Lantham loop, Maltese cross, or flexible and durable celluloid film were invented and created by early pioneers of cinema largely concentrated in the United States, France, Germany, and the United Kingdom.

 Perhaps the most important development in the formative years of cinema was none other than the film projector.
 Before 1895, the greatest commercial success of film exhibition was Thomas Edison’s Kinetoscope, a device that allowed one viewer at a time to see a rotating loop of about 20 seconds of film for a few cents.
 Kinetoscope parlors did decent business in the United States and in select European cities in late 1894 and early 1895, making Edison and his company hopeful of their device’s financial potential.